 SEE ALSO: Day Trip from Rome To Amalfi Coast

-When I was in Rome, I booked the Taste of Rome – The Trionfale Foodie Tour on TripAdvisor.
+When I was in Rome, I booked the Taste of Rome – The Trionfale Foodie Tour.
 It was a 4-hour walking tour where we ate 18 different classic Roman foods.
 Our tour guide Morgan was from the States but has been living in Rome for 2 years now so I learned a lot about Italian food and culture in Rome during the tour.

 Here are the 17 different kinds of food in Italy you have to eat in Rome (or even in Europe in general)!